steveyen/gen-json-versions/data/phases.md

 need to handle currency conversion rates that change over time."

 - Add `currency` field to `location` objects
-- Add `exchange_rates` as a new top-level array to track historical rates
+- Add `exchangeRates` as a new top-level array to track historical rates
 - Modify cost-related fields to include both local and converted amounts
 - Add currency conversion tracking to cost calculations